Creating design informed measurements for your website

 So what is it?

-DEFINITION: A modular scale is a scale of measurements . . .
+DEFINITION: A modular scale is a scale . . .

 Setting up boilerplate CSS to start your Rails project out right